 Community Control Officers are responsible for monitoring and assisting in the components of the case plans.
-Court staff monitors and documents all contacts with the juvenile and family, attends staff meetings, makes home visits, participates in JOP/4-C Children's Continuum of Care Committee reviews, and provides transportation services when necessary.
+Court staff monitors and documents all contacts# with the juvenile and family, attends staff meetings, makes home visits, participates in JOP/4-C Children's Continuum of Care Committee reviews, and provides transportation services when necessary.
 The MI/DD Community Control Officers work closely with the JOP participants, their families and service providers.

-- 17 JOP level evaluations completed - 9 Juveniles placed on Specialized Services Supervision (SFY, MI/DD) - 5 Juveniles placed in other Court programs - 2 Juveniles placed "out of the home" (i.e. Stepping Stone Residential Center, Pathways Group Home, Detention Home or Ohio Department of Youth Services) - 1 Juvenile placed in the Mental Health Court program independence.
-Success for Youth focuses on males and females in Lorain and Elyria, ages 15-17, who are experiencing difficulties due to their low level of intellectual functioning.
+- 16 JOP level evaluations completed - 9 Juveniles placed on Specialized Services Supervision (SFY, MI/DD) - 4 Juveniles placed in other Court programs - Juveniles placed "out of the home" (i.e. Stepping Stone Residential Center, Pathways Group Home, Detention Home or Ohio Department of Youth Services) - 2 Juveniles placed in the Mental Health Court program# - 1 Juvenile case carried over into 2017 without placement#